Tigers vs. White Sox Player Props Betting Odds

 |0

-- Baez enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .261 with a double, a walk and four RBI.
+- Torkelson brings a two-game streak with at least one hit into this contest.
+During his last five outings he is batting .263 with a double, six walks and two RBI.

 |Opponent